January 2025 news

 - CAMRA also regularly produces a podcast 'Pubs.
 Pints.
 People' available at https://camra.org.uk/podcast/.

-- The Good Beer Guide 2024 is now on sale at https://shop1.camra.org.uk/product-the-good-beer-guide-2024/.
-There is also a mobile friendly online Good Beer Guide app available at https://goodbeerguide.org.uk/.
+- The Good Beer Guide 2025 is now on sale at https://shop1.camra.org.uk/product-the-good-beer-guide-2025/.
+There is also a mobile friendly online Good Beer Guide app available at https://goodbeerguide.org.uk/ (also available on the new CAMRA website).

-For the latest news check out our Facebook and X (formerly Twitter) pages.
+For the latest news check out our Facebook page (please note: we are not posting on our X/Twitter page at present).
 Also for news from CAMRA across London see London Drinker, and the London CAMRA Facebook page.

 Beer scoring and the Good Beer Guide